Surviving the One Exam to Rule Them All – My Top Five Study Tips

 - Target Your Study

 While it’s all very well deciding to start studying for the GAMSAT® Exam, you need to know what to actually study, and this can be the hardest part of preparing for the exam.
 Firstly get super-duper familiar with the content of the GAMSAT® Exam.
 Know all the text types in section 1 and the breakdown of section 3.
 Work out where your strengths and weaknesses are.
 Not so good at poetry?
 Spend extra time reading and analysing poems!
 Haven’t touched chemistry since high school?
 Work out which concepts you need a refresher on and get stuck in.
 Physics is often overlooked, being only 20% of section 3, however you can’t abandon it!
-See what Christine has to say on studying physics for the GAMSAT® Exam here.
+Check out our comprehensive guide on GAMSAT Physics: How to Prepare.

 - PRACTISE PRACTISE PRACTISE